hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/01_the_filesystem.md

 ls ngs_course/
 ```

-This will list the contents of the `ngs_course` directory without you having to navigate there.
+This will list the contents of the `ngs_course/` directory without you having to navigate there.

 The `cd` command works in a similar way.